nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 <div>
 	<h2>Introduction</h2>
 	<p>
 		We see a lot of neural networks these days, that can achieve the human level performance in face detection and recognition systems.
 In general neural networks are trained using high performance computing machines with GPU.
 But the developers who try to execute deep learning algorithms on the edge devices do not have this choice as the devices have computational constraints.
-So today we will look at one of such attempts towards developing face detection systems that can achieve high accuracy and performance in real time.
+So today we will look at one of such attempts towards developing face detection systems that can achieve high accuracy with performance in real time.
 	</p>
 </div>

 <div>
 	<h2>Faceboxes</h2>
 	<p>
 		Early methods of face detection tried to design robust features and train classifiers.
 They were efficient on cpu but could not work for a large variation of faces.
 These methods are sub optimal as the features designed are non robust and optimized each component independently.
 Convolutional Neural Network or CNN have been introduced as the feature extractors for  Face detection task.
 CNN based methods have achieved the state of art performance in detecting the faces from large variations.
-But they do come with the heavy computations which makes them difficult for deployment on the edge devices.
-The former methods are known for their speed and while the latter are known for their accuracy.
+But they do come with the heavy computations which makes them difficult for deployment on edge devices.
+The former methods are known for their speed while the latter are known for their accuracy.
 	</p>
 	<p>
 		Faceboxes is a CNN based architecture that tries to achieve high accuracy for face detection in real time.
 Complete architecture of the Faceboxes is shown in Figure 1.
 We will look into contributions of the paper first and go through each one of them in detail.
 Three main contributions of the paper are as follows